TIBCOSoftware/tci-flogo/samples/observability/tci-app-monitoring/Readme.md

 Alerts users about the list of unused or inactive applications (based on the application instance metircs) for over a certain period of time. (default is 30 days but configurable via App Properties) Optionally, users can also scale down these unused or inactive applications via a configurable parameter.

 # Use-case #6
-Provides the list of public endpoints across applications within an Org.
-Optionally, users can update the endpoint visibility to private for one or more applications via a configurable parameter.
+Provides the list of applications with public endpoints visibility.
+Optionally, users can update the application visibility to TIBCO Cloud Mesh (previously known as private endpoints) for one or more applications via a configurable parameter.

 **NOTE: These theshold values are configurable and you can change them as per user business requirement.**

-# For Use-case #3
+**For Use-case #3

-# Scaling UP conditions:
+**Scaling UP conditions:
 If CPU > 70%
 Maximum scale up to 03 instances only even if CPU > 70%

-# Scaling Down conditions:
+**Scaling Down conditions:
 If CPU < 40%, scale down the instances.
 Minimum active app instances should be at least 01.

-# Additional Notes:
+**Additional Notes:

 - Allows users to set SubscriptionLocator and OAuth token - enables them to monitor the apps deployed in any organization.
 - Steps to get the OAuth token is [here.](https://integration.cloud.tibco.com/docs/Subsystems/tci-api/getstarted/basics/authentication.html)